 Micca PB42X — Best Powered Speaker for Vinyl

 The active speaker system produces rather balanced and not V-shaped muddy sound.
 This item is well made, includes acoustic fiberfill and a clean crossover.
 On the contrary, the corps is light so it can resonate at higher volumes.
-It’s advisable to place a heavy book on top of the device when listening to loud hard-rock music.
+It’s better to put a heavy book on top of device while listening to the loud hard-rock music.
 It’s easy to connect RCA speakers for turntable due to mentioned plug and 3.5mm input jacks; moreover, this model can surprise you with high notes sounding because even falsetto voices don’t distract.
 It’s hard to call the Micca the best speakers for vinyl under 100 dollars, but it is undoubtedly an agreeable variant.

 Pros